 The cliffhanger for “The Almost People”, when the truth about Amy’s current condition comes to light, is incredibly haunting and chilling, and it’s only grown more disturbing to me after a decade.
 For the last six episodes, Amy has been kidnapped by the Silence and replaced by a Flesh avatar, allowing her to believe she’s been traveling in the TARDIS with the Doctor and Rory.
 That’s why she’s been seeing that woman with an eyepatch watching her everywhere – a bit of reality bleeding through the illusion.
 In truth, she’s lightyears away from her friends, heavily pregnant and about to go into labor, with that creepy-ass woman monitoring the whole thing voyeuristically, because she’s after her child.
 That final shot of Amy screaming helplessly in fear is the stuff of nightmares, and it immediately makes you want to watch “A Good Man Goes To War“, to see how in the hell Amy is getting out of this (spoiler alert: it doesn’t get any better for her in the next one).

 Rory Williams (Arthur Darvill) spends much of this story separated from the rest of the gang, doing his own thing as he goes out of his way to help one of the factory workers, Jennifer.
-Rory’s compassion for other people in need is one of his most defining traits (in fact it was just emphasized in “The Doctor’s Wife“), and here it unfortunately leads him to be taken advantage of.
+Rory’s compassion for other people in need is one of his most defining traits (in fact, it was just emphasized with his treatment of Idris in “The Doctor’s Wife“), and here it unfortunately leads him to be taken advantage of.
 Rory is afraid of Jennifer at first because of her inhuman nature, but he’s quickly won over by her struggle to cope with it.
 He understands how it feels to look at yourself as being an inferior copy, an impostor – someone who’s almost but not quite human, through no fault of your own – because he lived through that reality for 2,000 years as an auton in “The Big Bang“.

 So Rory becomes a pretty staunch advocate for Gangers’ rights for the rest of this story and repeatedly puts himself in harm’s way to try to keep the peace, the same way he figures the Doctor would.
 Jennifer uses Rory’s instinctive, altruistic nature to play him like a fiddle, and he doesn’t realize until it’s almost too late that he’s put his trust in the wrong person, when she tricks him into luring his other friends into a trap.
 It’s a pretty good lesson to learn about activism: take a stand and do your part to help other people by all means, but don’t let your good intentions or your stubbornness blind you to any potential danger.
 During the coda, we once again see how much Rory’s trust in the Doctor has grown, when he does what the Doctor orders and stands away from Amy so Eleven can sever her connection to her ganger, hating himself all the while for it – something Rory would never have done in Series 5.
 The Doctor and Rory currently have no idea where Amy is or what kind of danger she might be in, but they certainly won’t rest until they find her.

 “The Rebel Flesh” is in many ways the spiritual successor to “The Hungry Earth” from last season, sharing many of the same themes as that two-parter.
 In particular, both of these stories are built around the basic idea that humanity is really bad at learning to share what they have with other species.
-While “The Hungry Earth” was all about humans being confronted with the fact that they might have to share their home with another race, “The Rebel Flesh” goes one intimate and uncomfortable step further and drops a dilemma in several people’s laps where they might have to share their lives with their doppelgangers.
+While “The Hungry Earth” was all about humans being confronted with the fact that they might have to share their home with another race, “The Rebel Flesh” goes one intimate and uncomfortable step further and drops a dilemma in their laps where they might have to share their lives with their doppelgangers.